pannaf/valkyrie/README.md

 TODO

 #### Answer Questions about V
 I wanted to mix a little personality and fun into V with this little easter egg.
-Asking about V should invoke the "V Wizard" workflow that has a prompt that can provide some basic info about V 🙃
+Asking about V should invoke the `v_wizard` workflow that can provide some very basic info about V 🙃

 [back to top](#tech-used)